GiuseppePerugia/Green-Coding-Escape-Room-Challenge-Event-FY25/README.md

 ## Winning the Competition
 Completing the challenge and escape will not be enough to win the competition.

-The winning user/team needs to be first in the leaderboard for the event so they need to have consumed the less amount of energy.
+The winning user/team needs to be first in the leaderboard for the event so they need to have used the least amount of energy.

 In case of tie in terms of energy, the time will decide the winner.
 The user/team who took less time to complete the challenge will be the winner.

 Good luck to everyone, and have fun!!!

 ## Templates
 Inside this repository you will be able to see a template for each of the room in a format that is either ***.py*** or ***.txt***.
-Feel free to copy this repository in your device, and use a chosen code editor to workout the solution.
+Feel free to copy this repository to your device, and use a chosen code editor to workout the solution.
 Use the template as base to resolve the rooms, or create your own code from scratch!

-Some templates contains multiple versions, for example, a version may contain import and one without import.
+Some templates contain multiple versions, for example, a version may contain import and one without import.
 One of the two template will help produce a more efficient code.

 **Each comment in the template** is there to tell you that something must be written instead of the comment.